XDeligianni/phacking/README.md

 # phacking

-White hat' s guide to phacking (MRI together Dec 21)
+# White hat' s guide to phacking (MRI together Dec 21)
-# Dr Xeni Deligianni-xenideligianni.com
+Dr. Xeni Deligianni-xenideligianni.com

 This tutorial was created for the mritogether.com workshop-December 2021